 TGah Editor: Change the paragraph below as follows (#4132):

 The S1G AP shall set More Data field to 1 in the responding control frame if there is BU buffered for the non-TIM S1G STA.
-If the non-TIM S1G STA receives the responding control frame in which the Idle Indication field is equal to 1 and the Duration field is a nonzero value, there is no frame transmission for the STA in the indicated duration in which the S1G STA may go to sleep.
-After the amount of time that is equal to the value in the Duration field, it shall be in the awake state.
+If the non-TIM S1G STA receives the responding control frame in which the Idle Indication field is equal to 1 and the Duration field is a nonzero value, there is no frame transmission for the STA in the indicated duration in which the S1G STA may enter the Doze state.
+After the amount of time that is equal to the value in the Duration field, it shall be in the Awake state.

 10.2.2.9 Receive operation for STAs in PS mode during the CFP